Creating connections, understanding, and mutual support

 No, our groups are completely free for group participants.

-We've been fortunate to secure funding the the Victorian Government's Connecting Carers in their Community small grant last year, which has enabled us to bring in some paid speakers in the first half of 2025.
+We were fortunate to secure funding the the Victorian Government's Connecting Carers in their Community small grant last year, which enabled us to bring in professional speakers in the first half of 2025.

 We don't however have any ongoing funding currently to support our activities, and would love to hear from any people or organisations that would like to support us in any way.